sipstack/www/src_content/resources/blog/20230110-the-growing-risk-of-veteran-charity-phone-scams/content.md

 - <a href= 'https://www.guidestar.org' target="_blank"> https://www.guidestar.org
 - <a href= 'https://www.charitynavigator.org' target="_blank"> https://www.charitynavigator.org

-4) Never pay by gift card or wire transfer. ‍Legitimate charities will never request these kinds of payment methods, and will also always be able to provide receipts for tax deductions.
+4. Never pay by gift card or wire transfer. ‍Legitimate charities will never request these kinds of payment methods and will also always be able to provide receipts for tax deductions.

-5) ‍Beware of “charity” names that resemble well-known charities or appear to be legitimate, as this is a common scamming practice.
-The following is a list of so called “charities” who recently settled suits with the FTC and should be avoided:
+5. ‍Beware of so-called “charity” names that resemble well known charities, as imitating legitimate charities is a common scamming practice.
+The following is a list of fraudulent charities to avoid who have recently settled suits with the FTC:

-Help the Vets
+- Help the Vets
-American Disabled Veterans Foundation
+- American Disabled Veterans Foundation
-Military Families of America
+- Military Families of America
-Veterans Emergency Blood Bank
+- Veterans Emergency Blood Bank
-Vets Fighting Breast Cancer
+- Vets Fighting Breast Cancer
-Veterans Fighting Breast Cancer
+- Veterans Fighting Breast Cancer
-Veterans of America
+- Veterans of America
-Vehicles for Veterans LLC
+- Vehicles for Veterans LLC
-Saving Our Soldiers
+- Saving Our Soldiers
-Donate Your Car
+- Donate Your Car
-Donate That Car LLC
+- Donate That Car LLC
-Act of Valor
+- Act of Valor
-Medal of Honor
+- Medal of Honor

-6) Ask specific questions, of which real charities will have answers to, but scammers will often struggle to answer.
+6. Ask specific questions, of which real charities will have answers to, but scammers will often struggle to answer.
 The FTC recommends these ones in particular:

-What’s the charity’s website, address, and mission?
+- What’s the charity’s website, address, and mission?
-How much of your donation will go directly to services that help veterans, rather than fundraising?
+- How much of your donation will go directly to services that help veterans, rather than fundraising?
-How much of your donation will be used for the specific programs you want to support?
+- How much of your donation will be used for the specific programs you want to support?
-If supporting veterans in your own community is important to you, ask how the charity spends money in your area.
+- If supporting veterans in your own community is important to you, ask how the charity spends money in your area.

-7) Look for specific red flags/warning signs.
-Here is a checklist that the FTC recommends paying attention to.:
+7. Look for specific red flags/warning signs.
+Here is a checklist that the FTC recommends paying attention to:
 - Refusing to provide detailed information about its identity, mission, costs, and how the donation will be used.
 - Won’t provide proof that a contribution is tax deductible.
 - Thanks you for a previous pledge you don’t remember making.